lordhash01/github-dark-dafault-custom-theme-as-monokai-pro/README.md

 • 	In VS Code, go to Extensions ()
 • 	Search for "GitHub Theme" and install it
 2. Open Setting > search settings.json
-3. Paste the Custom Theme Code
+3. Paste the Custom Theme Code in setting.json
-• 	Copy the full JSON code I gave you
-• 	Paste it inside your  file
 4. Save the File
-• 	Press  to save
+• 	Press ctrl +s  to save
-5. Reload VS Code
+5. Reload VS Code ctrl + shift + p
 • 	Changes apply instantly, but you can reload the window ( → ) if needed
 6. Fix Errors (if any)
 • 	If you see red squiggles or errors, use GitHub Copilot or Copilot Chat to help fix them